 Instead of hoping for happiness, what if happiness is something you DO, something you CHOOSE every day?
 The good news: it is.

 Psychologist and happiness expert Ingrid Kelada provides a step-by-step guide to help you increase your personal happiness and feel more motivated.
 You can learn how with simple 10-minute strategies.
-Each day of the 21 day journey focuses on one … Continue reading →
+Each day of the 21 day journey focuses on … Continue reading →